I Got Injured At Work, What Now?

 Follow your POR’s orders, including undergoing recommended treatment and attending all appointments.
 Failing to follow medical instructions can jeopardize your workers’ compensation claim.
 If you disagree with your POR’s plans for treating you, you may see another BWC-certified medical provider, but if a POR is already on your claim, you should talk to an attorney about having the BWC recognize a new provider as your physician of record.

-Filing Your Workers’ Compensation Claim
+How do You File Your Workers’ Compensation Claim in Ohio?

 Filing for Ohio Workers’ Compensation benefits requires completing and submitting the First Report of Injury, Occupational Disease or Death (FROI).
 This is a single-page form that comes with three pages of instructions.